 What Does Occupational Therapy Focus On?

-They look at how a patient’s injuries are affecting their daily life and help them build a plan to regain the functionality that’s important to them.
+They look at how a patient’s injuries affect their daily life and help them build a plan to regain the functionality important to them.

 Occupational therapists don’t restrict their work to people that have suffered an injury.
 They also regularly help people that are disabled and developmentally or cognitively challenged.
 Rehabilitation is central to their work, but they also help individuals learn new skills in a way that works for their impairment.

-Someone that lost a hand in an accident might turn to an occupational therapist to learn strategies for getting themselves dressed, preparing food, and taking care of other important tasks that are now more difficult for them.
+Someone who lost a hand in an accident might turn to an occupational therapist to learn strategies for getting themselves dressed, preparing food, and taking care of other tasks that are now more difficult for them.

-Occupational therapists help patients learn to live with their injuries and disabilities, while physical therapists attempt to heal the injuries as much as possible.
+Occupational therapists help patients learn to live with their injuries and disabilities, while physical therapists attempt to heal them as much as possible.